| Profits Rev. A. C. Auchmuty: Gems from George,

 gas-guzzlers to more convivial forms of transport and less dashing about.

 Housing will move from sprawling suburbs to small towns and tall cities.
+Not everything, however, will change.
+Winners in the marketplace will still

 enjoy privileges.
 Government won’t overregulate our private lives or